giantswarm/handbook/content/docs/support-and-ops/ops-recipes/audit-logs-troubleshooting.md

 for file in $(kubectl get --raw=/logs/apiserver/ | awk -F'>' '{print $2}' | sed 's/<\/a$//' ); do kubectl get --raw=/logs/apiserver/$file 2>/dev/null >> /tmp/audit.log ; done
 ```

-Now all the events are in your local in a temporal file.
+Now all events are stored in a temporary file on your local machine.

 ## Filter out undesired events